 If the institution chooses to reference its accreditation status in advertising and recruiting materials or other document or location, such as its website, that disclosure will accurately explain its status with HLC and the academic programs, locations and other institutional activities included in its accreditation.
 This obligation includes accurately disclosing when an action affecting its accreditation status has been taken by any other institutional or programmatic accrediting body.
-Institutions under HLC sanction shall comply with additional disclosure requirements pertaining to the applicable sanction as described elsewhere in these policies and as required by HLC's Board of Trustees.
+Institutions under HLC sanction or a Show-Cause Order shall comply with additional disclosure requirements pertaining to the applicable sanction or Show-Cause Order as described elsewhere in these policies and as required by HLC's Board of Trustees.

 The institution will accompany any reference to accreditation status with information on how to contact HLC.
 It shall provide HLC's address and telephone number, or it may use HLC's website address in lieu of this information.
-Electronic materials shall use HLC's collective membership mark.
+Electronic materials shall use HLC's Mark of Accreditation Status.
 HLC reserves the right to issue a public statement or Public Disclosure Notice (PDN) correcting any incorrect or misleading information HLC determines that an institution has publicized about its accreditation status, recent actions by HLC or other information.